 "The Eye of Ra, a diamond reputed to have the power to turn people into chalk, is high on eccentric chess master Ceribraun's shopping list.
 Believing that the diamond has turned Mr Sweet into a chalk statuette, Tarot decides to act.
 He soon finds himself a prisoner of Ceribraun's talking computer, and in danger of being crushed of being crushed to death between giant robotic chess pieces."

-It all began right here: on this day in 1974, the anime favorite Star Blazers began airing in Japan with its very first episode.
+On this day in 1974, the anime favorite Star Blazers began airing in Japan with its very first episode.
 Here's the plot summary as provided by our friends at TV.com:

 "The Star Force Returns Home!
 With the Cosmo DNA, they are ready to save Earth.
 But one final battle may cost them a crew member closest to Wildstar..."